shivarr1/shivarr1/README.md

 - 👋 Hi, I’m @shivarr1
 - 👀 I’m interested in competitive coding
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me come to IIT-Delhi

 <!---
 shivarr1/shivarr1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.